Wine, enjoyed in moderation, is a healthy food which enriches life.

 Then it is on to Mount Difficulty just in time for lunch.

-Here Matt Dicey, who founded the winery and produced its first vintage in 1998, will show us around before leading us in a tasting of his wines before we sit down together for lunch.
+Here the winemaker will show us around before leading us in a tasting of their wines before we sit down together for lunch.

 Both these wineries in the Bannockburn area are producing excellent Pinot Noir in addition to other varieties.